fz-cambridge/flashfmZero-INTERVAL-analysis/README.md

 Paper citation:

-> *Improved genetic discovery and fine-mapping resolution of high-dimensional traits through multivariate analyses of latent factors* <br />
+> *Improved genetic discovery and fine-mapping resolution through multivariate latent factor analysis of high-dimensional traits* <br />
 > F Zhou, WJ Astle, AS Butterworth, JL Asimit <br />
 > The preprint and its supplemental material can be found in *bioRxiv* <br />